 In October 2012, pursuant to the terms of various Assignment Agreements, which we refer to as the Assignment Agreements, Magna Group, LLC, an affiliate of Hanover, which we refer to as Magna, acquired \$400,075.88 in aggregate principal amount of our outstanding convertible notes from certain third parties and entered into agreements to acquire an additional \$340,522.90 in aggregate principal amount of our outstanding convertible notes from other third parties.
 Pursuant to the terms of such Assignment Agreements, we delivered two convertible notes to Magna in an aggregate principal amount of \$740,598.74, in anticipation of the closing of all of the transactions contemplated by such Assignment Agreements.
-On October 25, 2012, the convertible note in the aggregate principal amount of \$400,075.77, convertible into shares of common stock, which we refer to as the First Magna Exchange Note, to reflect such portion of the convertible notes actually issued as of October 25, 2012 pursuant to the Assignment Agreements, and the remaining convertible note in the aggregate principal amount of \$122,875.82 previously delivered to Magna was returned to us and cancelled.
-Prior to the date of this filing, the First Magna Exchange Note has been converted in full into shares of our common stock in accordance with its terms and no longer remains outstanding.
+On October 25, 2012, the convertible note in the aggregate principal amount of \$617,722.92 previously delivered to Magna was exchanged for a new convertible note in the aggregate principal amount of \$400,075.77, convertible into share of common stock, which we refer to as the Magna Exchange Note, to reflect such portion of the convertible notes actually issued as of October 25, 2012 pursuant to the Assignment Agreements, and the remaining convertible note in the aggregate principal amount of \$122,875.82 previously delivered to Magna was returned to us and cancelled.
+The Magna Exchange Note bears interest at a rate of 6%, which interest accrues, but does not become payable until maturity or acceleration of the principal of the Magna Exchange Note.
+The Magna Exchange Note is convertible into shares of our common stock at a conversion price equal to 73% of the arithmetic average of the five lowest closing trading prices for the common stock during the 10 trading day period ending on the lowest complete trading day prior to the applicable conversion date.
+The Magna Exchange Note matures on October 17, 2013.
+To the extent Magna does not elect to convert the Magna Exchange Note as described above, the principal amount and interest of the Magna Exchange Note shall be payable in cash at maturity.
+Upon the closing of the remaining transactions contemplated by such applicable Assignment Agreements, we are obligated to issue additional convertible notes in the form of the Magna Exchange Note with respect to the outstanding \$340,522.90 in aggregate principal amount of convertible notes held by the third party signatories to the other Assignment Agreements, which we anticipate to occur during the fourth quarter of 2012.